larenspear/TravelDocs/Australia/Australia.md

 ## 🍽 Food

 If there's any cuisine that Australia does well, it's definitely breakfast.
+The Australian breakfast cafe is a cultural export that's become quite popular in many places around the world.

 Compared to the United States, Australian fast food is quite good!
 I was not disappointed by any fast food meal I had.